clearmatics/mobius/README.md

     # in separate window or tab
     yarn test

-This will compile the contract, deploy to the testrpc instance and run the tests.
+This will compile the contract, deploy to the Ganache instance and run the tests.

-#### Create new test data
+#### Testing with Orbital

-The [orbital][6] tool is needed to generate the signatures and random keys for the tests
+The [orbital][6] tool is needed to generate the signatures and random keys for some of the tests.
+If `orbital` is in `$PATH` the `yarn test` command will run additional tests which verify the functionality of the Mixer contract using randomly generated keys instead of the fixed test cases.

-    # generate random key pairs
-    ./orbital generate -n 4 > keys.json

-    # generate ring signatures
-    ./orbital inputs -k keys.json -m 50b44f86159783db5092ebe77fb4b9cc29e445e54db17f0e8d2bed4eb63126fc -n 4 > ringSignature.json

-    # verify if the signatures are correct
-    ./orbital verify -f ringSignature.json  -m 50b44f86159783db5092ebe77fb4b9cc29e445e54db17f0e8d2bed4eb63126fc

-After generating the signatures overwrite the [ringSignature.json](test/ringSignature.json) with the new ring signatures.

 [1]: https://eprint.iacr.org/2017/881.pdf
 [2]: http://truffleframework.com/